solidquartz/little-apps/README.md

-## Counter Reducer
+## To-Do Reducer

-The good ole counter app, this time is useReducer as a simple example
+A more realistic useReducer example with a simple To-Do List app